+Just kidding, I love St. Louis.
 In all seriousness, it’s not every once-around-the-sun, that you get to experience an entirely new-to-you part of the earth, but I think that’s a great prospect and tradition to start.
-It’s also not every day that you get to hobble out of a grimy subway to be greeted by the gothic Cathédrale Notre Dame, straight out of the gate.
+It’s also not every day that you get to hobble out of a grimy subway to be greeted by the gothic Cathédrale Notre Dame straight out of the gate.
 Unless you are one of the twelve million Parisian inhabitants and that’s just your commute.

-So very hungover and jet-lagged, I felt guilty stepping into the legendary cosmopolis with lethargy, lugging my suitcase all along the Left Bank, half heartedly taking in the City’s first impressions.
-Honorary Parisian, Audrey Hepburn, with whom I share the birthday (and like many women, feel some affinity for), would not have been proud.
-Had I been dragging my body around, outfitted in Givenchy, I’m sure my beloved style icon for nostalgia travel inspiration, would have forgiven me.
+So very hungover and jet-lagged, I felt guilty stepping into the legendary cosmopolis with lethargy, lugging my suitcase all along the Left Bank, half-heartedly taking in the City’s first impressions.
+Audrey Hepburn, with whom I share the birthday (and like many feel an affinity for), would not have been proud of me.
+Had I been dragging my body around, outfitted in Givenchy, I’m sure my beloved style icon and inspiration for nostalgic travel, would have forgiven me.

 My enthusiasm was sifted out through the blinding high noon light, cast on the equally blinding clouds of construction dust that surrounded us at the cathedral.
-Instead of counting the ornate gargoyles on the famous monument, or say, my blessings, I tallied every nudge I caught to the rib from the push-and-shove gaggle of other early-season tourists, or mostly their loosely tethered baggage.
+Instead of counting the ornate gargoyles on the famous monument, or say my blessings, I tallied every nudge I caught to the rib from the push-and-shove gaggle of other early-season tourists (mostly their loosely tethered baggage).
 Everything more familiar to the crowd, I toured my way through the haze, bringing my attention to the more significant sights, sounds, and structures as I found my way around to the first bridge crossing the Seine.
-I didn’t know what to look at first and spasticly snapped the start of over one-thousand photos I’d take away from France.
+I didn’t know what to look at first and spasticly began to snap the first of over one thousand photos I’d take home from France.
 I will make a painfully conscious effort to keep these whittled down to the most storytelling shots.

 Laying first eyes on the Eiffel Tower.